kaushaladdanki/Capstone_CFD/ReadMe.txt

 The project will need to be updated to handle new features or feature categories.

-As faces are added to the database, the time it takes to generate run k-means will increase.
+As faces are added to the database, the time it takes to run k-means will increase.
 To reduce the time, the tolerance can be increased, or the maximum number of times k-means loops can be reduced.

 Stratified sampling compares feature measurments of a given feature type.
 Example: feat type attributes will compare Attractiveness, Aggression, Dominance... etc